 - is 3 form entry

 What is your current Ofsted rating?

-The current OFSTED rating for Churchfield Primary School is OUTSTANDING (last inspected 2010).
+The current OFSTED rating for Churchfield Primary School can be found on the statutory information page.

 How does your school ensure that children who need extra help are identified early?